TheObtey/theobtey_printer/README.md

 # theobtey_printer
-A free solution to adding money printers to your DarkRP project's
+A free solution to add money printers to your DarkRP project's

 This addon isn't fully finished.
 New features are upcoming !